MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php.md

 ---
-title: "Configuring Step 1: Install IIS and PHP | Microsoft Docs"
+title: "Configuring Step 1: Install IIS and PHP"
 author: rmcmurray
-description: "In this step of building a PHP website, you install IIS and FastCGI, download and install PHP and the WinCache extension, and upload your PHP application." ms.author: iiscontent
+description: "In this step of building a PHP website, you install IIS and FastCGI, download and install PHP and the WinCache extension, and upload your PHP application." ms.date: 04/14/2013 ms.assetid: 73b8ec4b-7af9-482a-9fef-f0b8200926e7 msc.legacyurl: /learn/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: 73b8ec4b-7af9-482a-9fef-f0b8200926e7
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php
-msc.type: authoredcontent
 ---